Getting Started

 In this overview, we will go through the basic concepts that will help you understand how the SDK works.
 In further sections, we'll also go through the setup and usage of the Mappedin SDK for iOS.

-The iOS SDK is simply a native interface to the Web SDK.
+The Mappedin SDK for iOS is a native interface to Mappedin JS.
 The SDK is a framework built using Swift, and it automatically handles any authentication, network communication, fetching of map data, its display, and basic user interaction, such as panning, tapping, and zooming.
 The SDK allows you to build your own interactions.
 You can render your own additional layers on top of the map that the SDK renders.

-Mappedin iOS SDK is supported on iOS versions 14.0 and above
+Mappedin SDK for iOS is supported on iOS versions 14.0 and above

 Concepts